-The Wisconsin Department of Commerce is the agency responsible for developing the Consolidated Plan and its related documents since it administers all four U.S. Department of Housing and Urban Development (HUD) formula programs covered by the Plan.
+The Wisconsin Department of Commerce (responsibilities transferred to Department of Administration in the 2011-2013 Biennial Budget) is the agency responsible for developing the Consolidated Plan and its related documents since it administers all four U.S. Department of Housing and Urban Development (HUD) formula programs covered by the Plan.